Dr. Miriam E. John, Chair, Independent Consultant

 Return to Top

-Mr. Charles E. Harper is Senior Vice President of the Strategy and Systems Innovation Group at Semtech Corporation, where he is responsible for advance technology and process technology development for Semtech’s business units in wireless, sensing, and communication systems.
+Mr. Charles E. Harper is Senior Vice President and Chief Strategy Officer at Semtech Corporation, where he is responsible for advance technology and process technology development for Semtech’s business units in wireless, sensing, and communication systems.
 Prior to the acquisition by Semtech, Mr. Harper was Chairman, CEO, and Co-Founder of Sierra Monolithics since its founding in 1988.
 Sierra Monolithics was an advance technology company responsible for the design, development, and manufacture of integrated circuits for optical networks used by the commercial sector; and communications, radar, and electronic warfare systems used by various military customers and the DOD.
 Prior to founding Sierra Monolithics, Mr. Harper worked for several high technology and defense companies, including as Manager of Advance Technology Development at Magnavox, Director of Business Planning at Mattel, and Assistant Director of Management Services at Lear Sieger; he also held several engineering and executive management positions at the Garrett/Allied Signal Corporation.
 Mr. Harper has served on numerous scientific boards and advisory committees, including as a current member of the California Council on Science and Technology, the University of Southern California Electric Engineering Advisory Council, the University of California at Los Angeles Health System Board, the Massachusetts Institute of Technology Sloan School Dean Advisory Council, and the Six Semiconductor (Brazil) Technical Advisory Board.

 Return to Top